tommbaker/GPT/rules/index.md

 ---
-layout: default
+layout: page
 ---
 {% include JB/setup %}

 Rules of the Game
 =================

-This is a trading game (not real money) in which you can buy and sell 'shares' in a driver.
+This is a trading game in which you can buy and sell 'shares' in a driver.
 Payouts are given for each share you have in a driver that meets the conditions below (overtaking or being in the lead).

 Payouts are awarded in as close to real-time as possible based on live events happening at the race.